12MChavez/README-Generator/README.md

 * [Contact me](#contact-me)

 ## General info
 This is a node.js README generator.
+A generated example README is located in the distribution directory.

 ## Technologies
 Project is created with: